 It’s easy to get a smart garage door opener confused with a smart garage door controller.
 There’s a difference.

-A smart garage door opener (which is not what this article is about) is a fully integrated garage door opener unit that already has built-in smart technology.
+A smart garage door opener (like this one from Chamberlain) is a fully integrated garage door opener unit that already has built-in smart technology.
+That is not what this article is about.

-This article is going to be all about the controller – which is a retrofit adding smart integration to an unconnected garage door opener you already have.
+This article about the smart garage door controller which is a retrofit that adds smart operation to an unconnected garage door opener.

 Why you want a smart garage door controller